All Episodes

 We have never seen Senator Kennedy dive into a body of water for a woman.

-I said, this is a first.
+I said, this is the first moderate chuckles.

 And they eventually reached Senator Howell Heflin of Alabama.

-He was a big old guy, and he had a big powerful, lumbering voice with a southern accent.
+He was a big old guy, and he had a big, powerful, lumbering voice with a southern accent.

 And they showed the pictures of Senator Kennedy to Howell Heflin.

-And he looked at the picture.
+He looked at the picture.

-and And there wasn't a sound in the room.
+And there wasn't a sound in the room.

 Not a sound.

-How does it how does this not work?
+How does this not work?

-So that happened to be the last story before dinner, so it was a natural exit from the podium to get down to my table.
+So it was a natural exit from the podium to get back to my table.

 And when I walked back to the table, I was being stared daggers.